MicrosoftDocs/azure-docs/articles/container-apps/service-discovery-resiliency.md

 - [Circuit breakers](#circuit-breakers)
 - [Connection pools (HTTP and TCP)](#connection-pools)

-## Creating resiliency policies
+## Configuring resiliency policies

-Whether you create resiliency policies using Bicep, the CLI, or the Azure portal, you can only apply one policy per container app.
+Whether you configure resiliency policies using Bicep, the CLI, or the Azure portal, you can only apply one policy per container app.

 When you apply a policy to a container app, the rules are applied to all requests made to that container app, _not_ to requests made from that container app.
 For example, a retry policy is applied to a container app named `App B`.
 All inbound requests made to App B automatically retry on failure.
 However, outbound requests sent by App B are not guaranteed to retry in failure.